gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

 ##### !question

-What are other ways can you structure FP CLINs?
-Keep in mind the goal is flexibility and ability to adapt.
+What are other ways you can structure Fixed Price CLINs?
+Keep in mind the key is flexibility and ability to adapt.
+In your answer, include an example of the Contract Line Item Numbers and CLIN Names; mimic the format of the example above.

 ##### !end-question